HOME

 Certain careers can be followed only by graduates.
 Doctors have to know enough about medicine.
 Lawyers have to know the law.
 Teachers have to well, let’s just say that teachers have to have the right qualifications, too.

-You can add to that list dentists, vets, pharmacists, accountants, architects, university professors, most of the civil service and a whole load of others.
-All jobs that pay well and command respect.
-And teachers and social workers too.
+You can add to that list dentists, vets, pharmacists, accountants, architects, university professors, most of the civil service,

 Other careers

-Apart from the jobs that need particular qualifications, there are plenty of professions — the media, IT, scientific research, tourism and heritage, finance, marketing and almost anything based in an office — where getting in without a degree is like convincing nightclub bouncers that your trainers are casual wear.
-It might be possible, but it’s not worth the hassle of not wearing trainers in the first place.
+Apart from the jobs that need particular qualifications, there are plenty of professions — the media, IT, scientific research, tourism and heritage, finance, marketing and almost anything based in an office — where getting in without a degree is like convincing nightclub bouncers that your football t-shirt and trainers combo is smart wear.
+It might be possible, but it’s not worth the hassle of not wearing trainers and footie shirt in the first place.

 Most graduates end up in these kinds of jobs, but wouldn’t have done if they hadn’t been to university.